 How much does it cost to learn to drive?
-In this post, we’ll explore the costs of everything, from driving lessons to learner insurance, to give you an idea of how much it might cost you to get your driving licence.
+In this post, we’ll explore the costs of everything for a learner driver, from driving lessons to learner insurance, to give you an idea of how much it might cost you to get your driving licence.

 How Much Does a Provisional Licence Cost?